MECCE-Stacked-white

 After a peer review and editing process, the country profiles are shared with the GEM Report for a comprehensive review and input.
 More than 500 experts, including national ACE focal points, national delegations, and MECCE Project team members, have been invited to review, update and validate the information.
 Countries are encouraged to provide feedback and help ensure the profiles are comprehensive, accurate, and up to date.
 Contact the GEM Report at education.profiles(at)unesco.org or the MECCE Project at mecce.info(at)usask.ca to provide input.

-Public awareness is the most common CCE approach identified in the 50 country profiles.
-In total, 94% of countries mentioned public awareness in their climate change-related laws, policies or plans.
+• In total, 95% of countries included public awareness in climate change-related laws, policies or plans.

-88% of the 50 countries included a focus on public participation for climate change in their laws, policies and plans.
-86% of the 50 countries identified youth as a target audience.
+• Of the 80 countries, 88% focused on public participation in their laws, policies and plans and 89% identified youth as a target audience.

-Only 27% of the 50countries have publicly available CCE budgets.
+• Only 30% of the 80 countries have publicly available CCE budgets.

 ACKNOWLEDGEMENTS

-The MECCE Project’s country profiles project is led by Professor Heila Lotz-Sisitka; coordinated by Stefanie Mallow; managed by Nicola Chopin; and directed by Professor Marcia McKenzie.
+The MECCE Project’s country profiles project is led by Professor Heila Lotz-Sisitka; coordinated by Stefanie Mallow and Mariana Campos Rivera; managed by Nicola Chopin; and directed by Professor Marcia McKenzie.
 We are grateful for the partnership with GEM Report collaborators Manos Antoninis, Anna Cristina D’Addio, and Daniel April.
 Finally, many thanks to the experts who reviewed the profiles.

 We are also grateful to the following research assistants, who have contributed to the country profiles project: